Prada announces diversity council after blackface outrage

 She said the initiative would “help us grow not only as a company, but also as individuals.”

-Blackface caricatures popularized in 19th century mistral shows also have attracted renewed attention in the United States after old photos emerged of white politicians wearing blackface or condoning it.
+Blackface caricatures popularized in 19th century minstrel shows also have attracted renewed attention in the United States after old photos emerged of white politicians wearing blackface or condoning it.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.